capsulescodes/flint/README.md

 <br>

-It will do multiple things :
+This will :

-- Create the .flint directory on your project's root if not present
+- Create a `.flint` directory in your project's root [ if not already present ].
-- Create the flint.config.json on your project's root if not present
+- Create the `flint.config.json` file in your project's root [ if not already present ].
-- Write the Flint git wrapper in your shell's RC file if not present
+- Add the Flint git wrapper function to your shell's RC file [ if not already present ].

 <br>

 ## Usage

-Once installed and initialized, Flint seamlessly integrates with your Git workflow.
+Once installed and initialized, Flint seamlessly integrates into your Git workflow.

 - **Local Development** : Write and format your code according to your personal preferences.
 - **Pulling Code** : When you pull code from the repository, Flint formats it to match your local style, making it easier for you to read and work with.
-- **Committing and Pushing** : Before code is committed and pushed to the repository, Flint reformats it to adhere to the team's style guidelines based on remote config, ensuring consistency across the codebase.
+- **Committing and Pushing Code** : Before code is committed and pushed to the repository, Flint reformats it to adhere to the team's style guidelines based on remote config, ensuring consistency across the codebase.

 <br>

-This process helps in :
+This esnures :

 - **Maintaining Code Consistency** : The remote repository always reflects the team's agreed-upon code style.
 - **Improving Readability** : Developers can work in an environment tailored to their preferences without affecting others.